 “The Spirit himself bears witness with our spirit that we are children of God, and if children, then heirs–heirs of God and joint heirs with Christ, if indeed we suffer with him, that we may be glorified together” (Romans 8:16-17).

 The angels who are ministering spirits and servants are called at times “sons of God”.
-Of course, Lucifer (Satan) and the fallen angels have already opted out.
+Lucifer (Satan) and the fallen angels have already opted out.
 Otherwise, God has promised to redeem ALL of his creation.
 I read John 3:16 with a wider lens now: “For God so loved the world…” that is, all of his creation.
 The “whosoever” in the phrase that follows obviously refers to humans who must choose to believe as God reveals himself.
 However, God’s redemption is applied to the rest of God’s creation.
 “The creation itself will also be delivered from the bondage of corruption [decay] into the glorious liberty of the children of God” (Romans 8:21).

 Who then are the children of God who will display this glorious liberty and glorify the Father now and in heaven?